blewert/folio/public/posts/enumerating-windows.md

 # Enumerating all visible desktop windows by z-order
 Do you want to traverse all visible desktop windows, but with respect to z-order?
+Using the Windows API?
 Well, you might be able to do this via `EnumDesktopWindows`, but it is unclear if these are enumerated in a specified z-order.
 Plus, if you don't want to use a callback, maybe this approach isn't for you.
 Instead, the Windows API has some functions built into it to iterate over desktop windows with respect to z-order.
 However, there's not many examples of how to do this online, which has inspired the creation of this post! 🎉

 ## Getting the top-most window
 Getting the top-most window is really easy.
 First, you can just do something like: